The Ultimate Glossary of Project Management Terms

 Operations management

-Area of business responsible for efficient and effective production.
+The area of a business responsible for efficient and effective production.

 Operations research (OR)